 Rail Service from Springfield to Hartford, New Haven and New York City

-There is passenger rail service from Springfield south to Hartford, New Haven, New York City and the Northeast Corridor.
-Amtrak currently operates 12 trains per day ( 6 in each direction).
-See below for upcoming expanded rail service to and from Springfield.
+There is passenger rail service from Springfield south to Hartford, New Haven, New York City and the Northeast Corridor with local stops between Windsor Locks to New Haven. .
+Amtrak and the State of Connecticut's Hartford Line currently operate 24 trains per day ( 12 in each direction).
+Please be careful and aware of the different ticket purchase options for each rail line.
+This information can be found on the Amtrak and Hartford Line web sites.

 Rail and Bus Service to Worcester and Boston